 The night of the big date and all the effort of the painstaking chase seems to have finally paid off.
 She is primed, receptive and ready for you to sweep her off her feet.
-Well you hope so at least!
+Well, you hope so at least!
 You leave work with a spring in your step optimistic about a night of good conversation, flowing wine and hopefully romance and rapport.

 But one questions eludes you; what to wear on a date?
 It’s been nagging on your mind a little bit but you have decided your trustworthy favourite shirt, smart shoes and a douse of manly aftershave should do the trick!
-Anyway it’s you who she is really interested in the clothes aren’t that important… Are they?
+Anyway, it’s you who she is interested in.
+The clothes aren’t that important… Are they?

 Every high-value male since the dawn of time has used their style to transmit their status and prowess.
-Let’s think Celtic warriors painting their faces blue, American Indians with Mohican hairstyles, Maori warriors covered with tattoos even pirates with dreadlocks large earrings and eye make up.
-These were all fashion statements which were saying, “hey check me out I am confident, cool, have high social status and deserve the attention my style is giving me”.
+Let’s think Celtic warriors painting their faces blue.
+American Indians with Mohican hairstyles.
+Maori warriors covered with tattoos.
+Even pirates had dreadlocks large earrings and eye make up.
+These were all fashion statements which were saying, “Hey check me out I am confident and cool!
+And I have high social status and deserve the attention my style is giving me”.

 If you want to attract more women then you must reciprocate these values on even the smallest scale by knowing you look good and adhere to basic current trends.
 Leave it to chance and you’re extremely likely to put her off without even opening your mouth.
 Or have her thinking, “hmmm he doesn’t dress very well” and is thus “not my type”.
-Which means you had better have amazing social skills and the ability to entrance her with your wit because your going to be playing catch up from the get go.
+Which means you had better have amazing social skills and the ability to entrance her with your wit because you are going to be playing catch up from the get-go.

 Women want to be proud of the man they are dating, they want to love his style and show him off to there friends.
-Now be honest do you think that tired old shirt and jacket are something a desirable women is going to be keen to “show off” to her buddies?
+Now be honest do you think that tired old shirt and jacket are something a desirable woman is going to be keen to “show off” to her buddies?
 Men tend to base attraction on sex.
-Basically it doesn’t matter if a women is dressed in a bin liner!
+It doesn’t matter if a woman is dressed in a bin liner!
 If she is sexually attractive then most guys ignore her style as long as it’s passable and focus on her physical nature.
 Women are the opposite.
 It is image and appearance, and thus fashion, that makes a guy sexy: so what to wear on a date becomes an important way to communicate attraction.

 The tiny percentage of men who know how to command a style which eludes “cool” and social status are laughing at these guys who are missing the dating holy grail of a killer image.
 It’s this tiny percentage of men who are the ones who get all the chicks!
 They are used to attention used to being treated like a cool guy and thus they pay close attention to this central element, which makes them “that guy”.
 If you want to be a more successful player with the fairer sex then make sure you look the part!
-If tonight or any other night you are wondering “ahhh dammit I don’t know what to wear on a date?
+If tonight or any other night you are wondering “ahh dammit I don’t know what to wear on a date?
 The regrettably you will learn these lessons the hard way!